St Michael the Archangel, Llanyblodwel: Interior

 The 15th century rood screen is carved with vines and animals.
 Parker covered the walls with large scripture quotations.
 A double-decker pulpit was installed.

 The church contains a memorial to Elias Owen (1833–1899), the Welsh antiquarian and author of "Welsh Folklore", published in 1887, who was incumbent at the church from 1892 until his death, and a number of monuments to the Tanat and Bridgeman families.

 There is also a First World War memorial in the form of a stained glass window, depicting a soldier presenting his sword to Christ, by William Pearce Ltd of Birmingham, with an associated brass plaque below.

 South porch

 Two fragments of a 14th-century grave stone are attached to the inner wall of the porch depicting a coursing hare and Lombardic lettering possibly relating to the legend of Melangell, which some antiquaries have tried to connect with the hare iconography seen at Pennant Melangell, which once received the tithes of the township of Bryn.

 Steeple

 The steeple was built after and slightly apart from the church and linked to it by, effectively, a corridor.
 It is of octagonal cross section with a spire of curved circular arc outline to the apex – a domical vault – a shape that Parker was convinced would be stronger than the usual hollow spire construction where the thickness of the straight sides diminishes towards the apex.
 The height is 104 ft (tower 57 ft and spire 47 ft).
 The radius of the arc forming the curved spire is 247 ft.
+The tower was apparently modelled on that of Freiburg Minster in Germany.